thewinniewu/CS175/asst6_5_1/README.txt

   == Assignment 6.5 Part 2 ==
   - We implemented a bump mapping to improve the quality of our graphics.
   - We stored the lights as Transform nodes to let us move them
-  - We changed the normal fragment shader to allow for high resolution
+  - We changed the normal fragment shader to read in the bump information and use them as the normals

 Usage:
   - Use 'h' to get help directions.